 They probably want someone who is clear, friendly, and even a little bit entertaining.
 Don't forget, a home inspection can be a scary process for a seller and buyer.
 They want a friendly neighborhood home inspector who will be patient with their questions.

 Whenever possible, you want to be replying to reviews, positive and negative.
 Think of each review as an opportunity to create more customers.
 Yes, even the worst reviews.
 If you take the time to respond professionally and like a human to unhappy customers, you can often turn negatives into positives.
 Think about the thousands of people that will see how you responded to negative feedback.

 This goes without saying, but we're gonna say it anyways.
 Don't argue, or make excuses in such a public place.
 If you need to have more dialog with them, try and contact them offline or through a private channel.
 Other than that, keep in mind that the details of a bad review don't always matter.
 What matters is that someone had a bad experience, and it's ok to own that if it means showing future customers that you own mistakes, real or perceived.

 Google and Yelp reviews are a major local SEO ranking factor.

-So make it easy to respectfully ask for a positive review after you've blown someone away with your excellent service?
+Make it easy to respectfully ask for a positive review after you've blown someone away with your excellent service.
 The smart, time-saving approach is to customize an auto-generated email with some sincerity.

-Auto-populated emails are ok if they have some personalized information in them, plus some sincerity.
+Auto-populated emails are okay if they have some personalized information, plus some sincerity.
 This way you get the best of both worlds - You save time, and you're being genuine.